tetracorp/tetracorp.github.io/_posts/2021-10-01-matchpatch.md

 The first is CU Amiga Magazine coverdisk #22 for the December 1991 issue, where Martin Rayner compiled 21 public domain or freeware Amiga games onto a single disk.
-This was done by compressing many of the games with xfdMaster.
-This version of MatchPatch is compressed from 206,712 bytes to to 71,364 bytes (still 7.9% of the entire disk capacity) and can be unpacked with xfdDecrunch.
+This was done by compressing many of the games (which, according to xfdList, are compressed with a variety of tools).
+This version of MatchPatch is compressed with Imploder Library from 206,712 bytes to to 71,364 bytes (still 7.9% of the entire disk capacity) and can be unpacked with xfdDecrunch.
 This disk was later distributed as a public domain disk under the title "21 Games".

 MatchPatch then appeared on Assassins Games #20, disk dated 2 September 1992.
-This version was probably taken from the CU Amiga coverdisk as it's compressed with xfdMaster.
+This version was probably taken from the CU Amiga coverdisk as it's the same version compressed with Imploder Library.
 Some doubt is cast on this order of events because the ASI20 version has an earlier file date of April 1991, but Amiga file dates are often inaccurate as the most popular models did not have a real-time clock.

 On both CU22 and ASI20, the game is distributed without documentation, meaning that many did not know who the author was.
 The game was widely assumed to be